codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 PIC

 ### Git Sources & Application Projects
 Application Projects serve as a way to group and organize related Argo CD applications.
-All Argo CD applications are assigned to the default project without any deployment restrictions as a rule.
+As a rule, all Argo CD applications are assigned to the default project without any deployment restrictions as a rule.

-For Standard Git Sources, users can choose a different Application Project for their Argo CD applications.
+For Standard Git Sources, users can choose a different Application Project for Argo CD applications.

 In the context of Restricted Git Sources, Application Projects play a critical role, not just for organization purposes, but also for access control by teams, and source and deployment destinations.
+Read more in [Restricted Git Source](#restricted-git-source) in the following section.